-For nearly a decade, the Division has been involved in identifying waters considered Coldwater Fishery Resources (CFR).
+The Division of Fisheries and Wildlife maintains a list of waters that are considered Coldwater Fishery Resources (CFR).
 Identification of CFRs is based on fish samples collected annually by staff biologists and technicians.
-The identified CFRs are organized geographically by watershed and the information is updated annually.
-Currently (2011) there are nearly 900 streams identified statewide.
+The listed CFRs are organized geographically by watershed and the information is updated annually.

 What is a CFR?